 709 N. La Brea Ave.

-Open daily at 9:30 a.m until midnight (2 a.m. on weekends)
+Open daily from 9:30 a.m. until midnight (2 a.m. on weekends)

-How to get there: From La Brea Tar Pits, take Wilshire Blvd. at S. La Brea Ave. take a left.
+How to get there: From La Brea Tar Pits, take Wilshire Blvd. at S. La Brea Ave. and take a left.
 Street parking in front and parking around the back, though watch that meter!

 I will admit, I’m not a hotdog enthusiast though I enjoyed Pink’s.